 Staff are expected to have followed the school's Consequences system initially.
 In cases of extreme misbehaviour, (e.g. behaviour which threatens the safety of pupils and/or staff, the services of external agencies such as the Police or Social Care may be called upon.

-All incidents involving knives, weapons and extreme or child pornography will be referred to the Police All serious incidents of mis-behaviour should be recorded in the class behaviour log.
+All incidents involving knives, weapons and extreme or child pornography will be referred to the Police

+All serious incidents of mis-behaviour should be recorded in the class behaviour log and CPOMS (If felt appropriate).